IBM-Cloud/ansible-collection-ibm/docs/ibm_cr_retention_policy.rst

   retain_untagged (False, bool, False)
     Determines if untagged images are retained when executing the retention policy.
 This is false by default meaning untagged images will be deleted when the policy is executed.

-  namespace (True, str, None)
-    (Required for new resource) The namespace to which the retention policy is attached.

   id (False, str, None)